joakiol/RealEstateSummaryQuality/README.md

 ut.plot_quality(quality_test, labels=labels_test, title='LSA+LinTrans', show=True)
 ```

-In our work, we use the following models in our results.
+In our work, we use the following models in the results.

 ```python